A crucial developmental milestone that often gets overlooked…

 Sharing at this stage may not necessarily mean playing together but rather taking turns by giving up a toy or asking if they can have a go.

-You can also help your toddler understand this concept by introducing books that address this in a fun story!
+You can also help your toddler understand this concept by introducing books that address this in a fun story.
 Here’s one of my favourites:

 2. Growing Negotiating Skills

 Children will need to learn how to ask for a toy nicely, suggest that they can have a turn or offer up a toy to swap.
+This is quite a complex skill and one that we as humans will use throughout our lives.

 3. Improved Problem Solving